Consumer Medicine Information

-A slow change in eye colour, which may be permanent, has been reported to occur in some patients who use latanoprost.
-Your
+A slow change in eye colour, which may be permanent, has been reported to occur in

-doctor will decide whether you should continue using latanoprost.
+some patients who use APO-LATANOPROST.
+Your doctor will decide whether you should

-If you develop an eye infection, receive an eye injury, or have eye surgery, tell your doctor.
+If you develop an eye infection, receive an eye injury, or have eye surgery tell your

-Your doctor may tell you to use a new container of latanoprost because of possible
+Your doctor may tell you to use a new container of APO-LATANOPROST because of possible

-contamination of the old one, or may advise you to stop your treatment with latanoprost.
+contamination of the old one or may advise you to stop your treatment with APO-LATANOPROST.

-you are about to be started on any new medicine tell your doctor and pharmacist
+If you are about to be started on any new medicine tell your doctor and pharmacist

-Tell any other doctors, dentists and pharmacists who are treating you that you take this medicine.
+Tell all doctors and pharmacists who are treating you that you are using APO-LATANOPROST.

 Things you must not do

-Use your medicine to treat any other condition unless your doctor tells you
+Do not use this medicine to treat any other complaints unless your doctor tells you

 Things to be careful of

-Be careful when driving or operating machinery until you know how this medicine affects you.
+Be careful driving or operating machinery until you know how APO-LATANOPROST affects

-Latanoprost generally does not cause any problems with your ability to drive a
+APO-LATANOPROST generally does not cause any problems with your ability to drive a

-sure you know how you react with latanoprost or that your vision is clear before
+sure you know how you react to APO-LATANOPROST or that your vision is clear before

-a car or operating machinery.
+driving a car or operating machinery.

-Do not be alarmed by the following lists of side effects.
+Do not be alarmed by this list of possible side effects.
 You may not experience any

-Tell your doctor if you notice any of the following and they worry you.
+Tell your doctor or pharmacist if you notice any of the following and they worry you:

 a slow change in eye colour over a period of time.

 and more noticeable if you are only being treated in one eye.

 blurred vision, double vision or other visual problems

-This may be worse during the first two or three days of using latanoprost
+This may be worse during the first two or three days of using APO-LATANOPROST.

-redness, burning or watering of the eye/s
+redness, burning or watering of the eye(s)

-discharge, itching of the eye/s, crusty eyelashes
+discharge, itching of the eye(s), crusty eyelashes

 darkening, thickening, lengthening or an increase in the number of eye lashes and

 misdirected eyelashes sometimes causing eye irritation